Current Students - Life in the UK

 Most international students studying for longer than six months do not require a work permit to work part-time.
 As a full-time international student, you are permitted to work in the UK for up to 20 hours per week as long as the work meets certain conditions:

-• You must not work for more than 20 hours a week during term time, except where a work placement is to be undertaken as a necessary part of the course of study as agreed by the education institution.
+• You must not work for more than 20 hours a week during term time, except where a work placement is to be undertaken as a necessary part of the course of study, as agreed by the education institution.

 • Your BRP must not say 'prohibition on taking employment'.